 You can exit the temple almost directly onto the warm sand and sparkling waters.
 Previous visitors recommend buying a fresh coconut from a local stand to take with you along the walk.
 Once on the beach, you can turn left to head south and meander your way down as long as you feel.
 It’s a little over 5 kilometres if you make it all the way down to Legian Beach, but remember that you need to get back!
 Depending on the season the days can start to really heat up near lunchtime so if you do like to eat breakfast later in the morning you can opt to take this walk first.

 Spend a couple of hours meandering along the ocean, going for a swim, or relaxing under an umbrella with a cool drink.

 Seminyak Beach// Petitenget

-By the time you wander back into the main area of Seminyak you’ll probably be ready for some air conditioning and a feed.
-While there are so many places in Seminyak that truly cater to the Western palate, why not try some of the local fare?
-One of the all time favourite restaurants of Indonesians and Westerners alike is the quaint and charming Warung Nia.
+By the time you wander back into the main area of Seminyak, you’ll probably be ready for some air conditioning and a feed.
+While there are so many places in Seminyak that truly cater to the Western palate, why not try some of the local fares?
+One of the all-time favourite restaurants of Indonesians and Westerners alike is the quaint and charming Warung Nia.
 Warung is the word used for a local restaurant in Bali and anywhere with this title means traditional dishes on the menu!
-This humble locale is located within the Flea Market Utara and stays open until 10pm, but is exceptional for lunch.
+This humble locale is located within the Flea Market Utara and stays open until 10 pm, but is exceptional for lunch.